dabernado/iris/README.md

 - 0|1 = indicates whether or not the current value being processed is a primtype contained within the product value

 **Snd @i @a 0|1**; the context for processing the second value of a product
 - @i = pointer to last instruction of the first part of the product combinator, which when executing in reverse behaves exactly like the instruction pointer in the Fst context.
-When the instruction pointer reaches a BFST opcode, the Snd context is popped off the stack.
+When the instruction pointer reaches the end of the product combinator, the Snd context is popped off the stack.
 - @n = pointer to the first value of the product, which is pushed onto the data stack once the current context is finished and the current value is popped
 - 0|1 = indicates whether or not the current value being processed is a primtype contained within the product value

 **Left @i**; the context for processing the left value of a sum
 - @i = pointer to first instruction of the right part of the sum combinator, which is compared to the instruction pointer before each instruction is executed.
-When the instruction pointer reaches this value, the Left context is popped off the stack and the instruction pointer moves down the program without executing anything until it reaches a BLFT opcode.
+When the instruction pointer reaches this value, the Left context is popped off the stack and the instruction pointer moves down the program without executing anything until it reaches the end of the sum combinator.

 **Right @i**; the context for processing the right value of a sum
 - @i = pointer to first instruction of the right part of the sum combinator, which when executing in reverse behaves exactly like the instruction pointer in a Left context.
-When the instruction pointer reaches a BLFT opcode, the Right context is popped off the stack.
+When the instruction pointer reaches the end of the sum combinator, the Right context is popped off the stack.

 **Indirect @a @b**; the context for following a pointer to some object
 - @a = pointer to last object from which the process came from
 - @b = pointer to current object

 **Call @i**; the context for calling a function
-- @i = pointer to the next instruction after the CALL/UNCALL or EVAL/DEVAL which prompted the function call
+- @i = pointer to the next instruction after the `CALL/UNCALL` or `EVAL/DEVAL` which prompted the function call

 Context values contain a 3-bit tag which indicates what context it is, with the rest of the word divided up between whatever fields the context value holds (15/31-bit instruction pointer and 14/30-bit data pointer for product contexts, 29/61-bit instruction pointer for sum contexts).